Last updated: July 20, 2010

 You can read more about using the terminal in the next chapter.

-Security updates are provided for 18 months for every openSUSE release.
-When new updates are available you'll be notified by KUpdateapplet which runs in the system tray.
+When new updates are available you'll be notified by the update applet running in the system tray area.

 7.2.1 Installing Updates in the Terminal